UMD-CS-STICs/CMSC388J-f20/projects/p3/README.md

 First, we'll explain `model.py`:
 - `model.py` consists of two classes.
 One is a `Movie` class, the other `MovieClient`.
-  These classes should be used with **MongoDB**.
-Failure to use Mongo (if you use SQLite or some other database, or the `session` object), will result in a 0.
 - The `MovieClient` class is instansiated with an API key (don't worry about this once you've set your environment variable), and it has two methods for you to use:
   - `search()` takes a `search_string` that the user entered into the search box